 WHAT IS IRP

-IRP registration is based upon “apportioning” the fees, which means paying fees in proportion to the distance traveled in each jurisdiction.
+Registration is based upon “apportioning” the fees, which means paying fees in proportion to the distance traveled in each jurisdiction.
 For example, if a carrier operates 70 percent of its miles in Wisconsin and 30 percent of its miles in Illinois, then 70 percent of the registration fees are paid to Wisconsin and 30 percent to Illinois.
 A carrier registers in a single base state or province (base jurisdiction).
-When you are apportioned under IRP, you must keep track of all mileage by jurisdiction using an individual vehicle mileage record (IVMR) or other electronic recording devices, such as GPS or electronic logging devices.
+When you are apportioned, you must keep track of all mileage by jurisdiction using an individual vehicle mileage record (IVMR) or other electronic recording devices, such as GPS or electronic logging devices.

-Most fleets tracking IRP information manually struggle with:
+Most fleets tracking this information manually struggle with:

 - Locating missing IVMRs and related data, including miles